abhisheksingh87/starter-cookbook/content/recipes-non-reactive/configure-mongodb.md

       the _datasource details_ and _uptime status_ should be displayed in the browser.

    - `http://localhost:8080/actuator/beans`
-     search for _mongo_ in the browser and you should see below
+     search for _mongo_ in the browser and you should see the following
      ```json
       "mongo": {
          "status": "UP",